-Attachments such as figures are optional and are restricted to the second page of the scientific description, though the respective fraction of the occupied by the scientific description and by the figures is left to the discretion of the proposer.
+Attachments such as figures are optional and are restricted to the second page of the scientific description, though the respective fractions of that page that are occupied by the scientific description and by the figures are left to the discretion of the proposer.

 If the proposal contains runs requesting La Silla telescopes and instruments, the duration of each such run must be at least 3 nights, except for runs using Visitor Instruments or for combinations of contiguous EFOSC2 and SOFI runs (totalling at least 3 nights).
+In certain cases exceptions may be made for highly ranked La Silla runs that require Designated Visitor Mode observations; see Section 5.1.2 for more details.